Your Guide to Stream Yoga Classes Online – Zoom vs Skype vs YouTube Live vs Facebook Live

 Live streaming platforms

-YouTube, Facebook, Instagram, Twitter, Musical.ly, Verizon, and Twitch are popular live streaming platforms
+YouTube, Facebook, Instagram, Twitter, TikTok, Verizon, and Twitch are popular live-streaming platforms.

-When it comes to the most popular live-streaming platforms, the key players are YouTube, Facebook, Instagram, Twitter, Musical.ly, Verizon, and Twitch.
-When choosing the best platform to host your live video, it’s important to consider the following:
+When choosing the best platform to host your live video, it’s essential to consider the following:

 • Always host your video on the platform where you already have viewers.

 • Think about which platforms attract which audiences.
-So if you were looking to engage with a teen audience, then you would more likely host your video on YouTube, Instagram or Musical.ly as opposed to Facebook or Twitter.
+For example, if you want to engage with a teen audience, YouTube, Instagram, and TikTok Live would be more effective than Facebook or Twitter.

 • Keep in mind the specific features of a platform.
-For example, Instagram Live disappears after 24 hours, while on YouTube it will be published to the channel for ongoing viewing.
+For example, Instagram Live disappears after 24 hours, while on YouTube, it is published to the channel for ongoing viewing.

-• Promote your live broadcast on various platforms prior to the event so your audience knows when to tune in.
+• Promote your live broadcast on various platforms before the event so your audience knows when to tune in.

-• Team up with a personality or influencer who has a proven audience in your desired platform to help spread your message further.
+• Team up with a personality or influencer with a proven audience in your desired platform to help spread your message further.

 • Provide content that gives value to your audience through entertainment, interaction or a resonating message.